-“We had worked alongside each other on a number of prison and other high security jobs over the years, including the £250m-plus super prison that opened at Wrexham this year, and this coming together was the natural next step.
+“We had worked alongside each other on several prisons and other high-security jobs over the years, including the £250m-plus super-prison that opened at Wrexham this year, and this coming together was the natural next step.

 “With more and more clients asking for integration of both physical and electronic security solutions as well, this acquisition alongside Zaun’s purchase of EyeLynx massively enhanced the range of systems we as a group could integrate.”

-Binns’ exemplary reputation with the Ministry of Justice, the Ministry of Defence and NHS Trusts has led it to unveil a Centre of Excellence for Prisons at its Potters Bar HQ and propose a new model of perimeter security and PIDs procurement and delivery.
+Binns’ exemplary reputation with the Ministry of Justice, the Ministry of Defence and NHS Trusts has led it to unveil a Centre of Excellence for Prisons at its Potters Bar HQ and propose a new perimeter security model PIDs procurement and delivery.

-It believes the UK Government could make significant savings by adopting its proposed model for delivering perimeter security, where it provides a single point of contact for the complete perimeter security package, providing greater opportunity for innovation, reducing complexity and the need to manage multiple contractors.
+It believes the UK Government could make significant savings by adopting its proposed model for delivering perimeter security.
+It provides a single point of contact for the complete perimeter security package, providing greater opportunity for innovation, reducing complexity and the need to manage multiple contractors.